JoshuaGlover/Collaborative-Filtering-9417/README.md

-# collaborative_filtering
-Collaborative Filtering for COMP9417
+# Collaborative Filtering: Matrix Factorisation vs Neural Networks

 https://medium.com/@james_aka_yale/the-4-recommendation-engines-that-can-predict-your-movie-tastes-bbec857b8223

 Model-based
 Association algorithms:
 In general, we can find frequent itemsets or sequences in all item purchased by users to do frequent itemsets mining and find frequent n itemsets or sequences of related items that meet the support threshold.
 If the user has purchased some items in the frequent n item set or sequence, then we can recommend other items in the frequent item set or sequence to the user according to certain rating criteria, which may include support, confidence and promotion.
 Apriori，FP Tree, PrefixSpan